 The refresh_hdr is all zeros until eight bytes before the end of refresh_hdr.
 The next eight bytes header shall consist of 4 bytes of 0x01, followed by 4 bytes of 0xF0.
 The refresh_hdr bits are scrambled with the PRBS11 scrambler defined in (see 202.3.4.1).
 The PRBS11 scrambler stops at the end of the refresh header and resumes at the beginning of the next refresh header.

-PMA training symbol generation
+PMA symbol generation

-For training payload, Trn[0] shall be scrambled with the DSn[0] which is equal to Scrn[0] defined in 202.3.4.
+For payload, Trn[0] shall be scrambled with the DSn[0] which is equal to Scrn[0] defined in 202.3.4.
 The output scrambled bit An shall be input to PAM2 mapper.
 The refresh header is scrambled with the PBRS11 scrambler per 202.3.5.2.1.